electronicdreamplant/electronicdreamplant.github.io/_projects/2026-02-07-photo-portfolio-v2.md

 * [Pixpa](https://www.pixpa.com) - with the number of photos on Flickr I'd need the unlimited plan at around £60 per year, so no real incentive to move

 ## Finishing with Flickr
-Following the 'burn your boats' approach to committing to a solution of some sort that **wasn't** Flickr I decided to clear out those 1,762 photos I had hosted
+Following the 'burn your boats' approach to committing to a solution of some sort that wasn't Flickr I decided to clear out those 1,762 photos I had hosted

 I started with an attempt to get a refund and cancel the subscription altogether.
 The Flickr support info suggests that once you've paid then that's it for the year, even if you cancel the renewal for next year.
-But I gave it a shot under UK consumer law (quoted in the email), and to their credit I received the refund within 2 hours.
+But I gave it a shot under UK consumer law (quoted in the email), and to their credit (and mine) I received the refund within 2 hours.

-Oh, and if you DO cancel they instantly offer you a 20% discount on signing up again.
+Oh, and if you do cancel they instantly offer you a 20% discount on signing up again.
 So why not make your service cost that much in the first place?

 ### Downloading the photos